From Causal Models To Counterfactual Structures: Discussion

 So where does this leave us?
 It is still the case that, in causal models, a formula such as $\phi \RCond \psi$ is true at a world $w$ if $\psi$ is true at some appropriate world $w'$ satisfying $\phi$.
 However, $w'$ cannot be viewed as the ``closest'' world to $w$ satisfying $\phi$.
 This leaves open the question of whether there are other ways of defining ``appropriateness'' other than ``closeness''.
 I do not have strong intuitions here, but it is a question that is perhaps worth pursuing.
+My own feeling is that these arguments show that models in $\Tun - \Trec$ are actually not good models for causality.
+It is quite difficult to verify that a nonrecursive causal model is in $\Tun$, as the model $T$ given in Theorem~\ref{thm:counterexample} satisfying $\phi$ shows.
+I am not aware of any interesting real-world situation that is captured by a model in $\Tun-\Trec$.
+Further evidence of the ``unreasonableness'' of models in $\Tun-\Trec$ is given by recent work of Zhang, Lam, and de Clerq \citeyear{ZYC12}.
+They show that although the reversibility axiom blocks cycles of counterfactual dependence of length two, it does not block longer cycles.
+Indeed, they observe that the causal model $T$ of Theorem~\ref{thm:counterexample} has a cycle of length three.

+Does this mean that we should restrict to recursive models?
+There are certainly equations in physics (e.g., those connecting pressure and volume) that exhibit circular dependencies.
+Perhaps nonrecursive models would be appropriate for them (although once we add time to the picture, we may well be able to use a recursive model to capture any particular scenario).
+In a general nonrecursive model, there may be several solutions to an intervention (see \cite[Appendix A.4]{HP01b} for further discussion of this point).
+But this just corresponds to there being several worlds satisfying a formula $\phi$ that are closest to a given world, which is certainly allowed in Lewis's framework.
+I suspect that there is an interesting class of nonrecursive causal models that can be captured in Lewis's framework, and that these will turn out to be the models that actually arise in practice.

+Zhang \citeyear{Zhang12} makes some progress on this issue.
+He proposes two condition on causal models, which he calls \emph{solution-ful} and \emph{solution-conservativeness}.
+The former condition is easy to understand: a causal model $T$ is solution-ful if, for every context $\vec{u}$, the equations have a solution (not necessarily unique).
+The second condition is somewhat more complicated. $T$ is solution-conservative if, for every context $\vec{u}$, if a solution to $T_{\vec{X} \gets \vec{x}}$ is consistent with $\vec{Y}=\vec{y}$, then every solution to $T_{\vec{X} \gets \vec{x} \land \vec{Y} = \vec{y}}$ is a solution to $T_{\vec{X} \gets \vec{x}}$.
+Zhang shows that a causal model satisfies these two conditions iff it satisfies analogues of all the axioms in one of Lewis's axiomatizations of causal counterfactuals \cite[p.~973]{Lewis73}.
+Thus, these two conditions are necessary for a causal model to be translatable to a counterfactual structure.
+They are not sufficient, since they are satisfied by all models in $\Tun$.
+There is clearly more to be done in understanding the connections between causal models and counterfactual structures.